-Allied Health Science is the study of human health and the application of knowledge towards improving the health of individuals, communities, and society as it relates to the allied health professions.
-Allied health professionals are involved with the delivery of health or related services pertaining to the identification, evaluation and prevention of diseases and disorders; rehabilitation and health systems management, and the application of scientific principles and evidence-based practice to optimize patient or client outcomes.
+Allied Health Sciences is the study of human health and the application of knowledge toward improving the health of individuals, communities, and society as it relates to the allied health professions.
+Allied health professionals are involved with the delivery of health or related services pertaining to the identification, evaluation and prevention of diseases and disorders; rehabilitation and health systems management; and the application of scientific principles and evidence-based practice to optimize patient or client outcomes.
 The scope of allied health practice extends to the individual, the family, the community and to public education; many allied health professions specialize in the promotion of optimum function and health and the improvement of health-related quality of life.
-In addition, heath care administration and health systems management are important components of allied health.
-For more information on the allied health professions visit: http://www.asahp.org/what-is
+In addition, healthcare administration and health systems management are important components of allied health.
+Read more about the allied health professions.

 The Bachelor of Science in Allied Health Sciences provides students with a multidisciplinary foundation in health sciences and the allied health professions to prepare them for future careers in the healthcare industry.
 Students will have the opportunity to plan an individualized pathway to specific allied health professions careers by meeting core health sciences requirements and/or associated pre-professional program prerequisites within the 124 credit hour requirements of this major.

 The Bureau of Labor Statistics projects healthcare occupations will grow 18% overall by 2026.
 This figure translates into 2.4 million new jobs.
 The B.S. in Allied Health Sciences serves as an entry point into multiple career pathways within healthcare.
 Health Science majors obtain a multidisciplinary healthcare degree which facilitates knowledge and skills required for varied healthcare professions.